pivotal/docs-tap/tap-gui/troubleshooting.md

 1. Ensure you've either built your own [Backstage Compatible](http://backstage.io) catalog, or that you've downloaded one of the Tanzu Application Platform GUI catalogs from VMware Tanzu Network.
 Ensure you defined the catalog in the values file that you input as part of installation.
-If you need to update this location, you can change the definition file.
+To update this location, you can change the definition file.
 Change either the Tanzu Application Platform profile file if you used the profile method to install, or change the standalone Tanzu Application Platform GUI values file if you're only installing that package on its own.